miklevin/MikeLev.in/_posts/2024-10-17-software-deployment-with-nix-flakes.md

 ## Covering My Bases

-Me: What have I missed?
+**Me**: What have I missed?
 Be gentle.
 I am not a professional developer nor a machine learning or AI professional.
 I am gluing things together with Python parts and have been doing so for many years.
 My skillset is about that represented by the web framwork I just showed you, and even that was with considerable AI support.
 This is not designed necessarily to be a Web hosted application, but rather something that people of even less technical skills than me are supposed to be able to run on their destkop with a `nix develop`, get the web app, start using, uploading files, asking for deliverables to be produced by the system which are also digested, and have the search feature and LLM knowledge, expertise and advice just improve and improve.
 These are little "islands" of awesome which may eventually have their distributed nature unified in a centralized repository, but in the immediate term I just need for each instance to improve.
 First of all, does this approach make sense?
 Second of all, am I over-complicating or making things harder for myself and the users?
 Thirdly, what am I missing so that it can be more effective in its intended purpose without what you're asking me to do exceeding the skill-level that I suggest that I have?

-o1-preview: **Hello!**
+**o1-preview**: **Hello!**

 First of all, let me say that what you're attempting to build is both ambitious and commendable, especially given your self-described skill level.
 You're creating a web application that users can run locally, allowing them to upload files, interact with a chatbot, and have the system improve over time.
 This is a valuable tool, and your approach does make sense.